Burke County, North Dakota: Geography

 Burke County lies on the north line of North Dakota.
-Its north boundary line abuts the south boundary line of Canada.
+Its north boundary line abuts the south boundary line of Saskatchewan, Canada.
 The Des Lacs River flows south-southeasterly through the east part of the county, and the White Earth River flows northeasterly through the lower part.
 The county terrain consists of semi-arid low hills in the northeast part of the county, with higher carved and eroded ridges on the southwestern portion of the county.
 The area is partly used for agriculture.
 The terrain slopes to the north; its highest point is on the lower west boundary line, at 2,461 ft ASL.

 According to the United States Census Bureau, the county has a total area of 1128.999 sqmi, of which 1103.619 sqmi is land and 25.380 sqmi (2.25%) is water.
 It is the 33rd largest county in North Dakota by total area.